Media and Communications Extended Degree - BSc (Hons)

 Taught by respected academics and media professionals, the four-year extended degree offers the chance to learn how to construct basic websites, documentaries, news stories and academic essays.

 You'll take part in stimulating debates, interview exciting people and develop your own media style.
 The course progresses from entry to degree-level higher education and then graduation at honours level.
 It will provide all of the skills, expertise and work experience necessary to enter into the media and creative industries workplace as an employable and professionally developing graduate.

 You'll have access to advanced teaching and laboratory facilities.
 This is a four-year honours degree course with full funding available for four years to eligible students.

 You will be assessed through portfolios, presentations, essays, term-definitions, digital artefact (blogs, web designs etc), digital games, individual and group projects and dissertations.

 In addition to the University's standard entry requirements, you should have:

-- English Language GCSE at grade C (Grade 4 from 2017) or above (or equivalent)
+- English Language GCSE at grade C (Grade 4) or above (or equivalent)